 The 250D is equipped with a range of novice-friendly features including its built-in Guided Mode, and beyond this there’s plenty for more advanced photography.

-Our only real gripe is the camera’s 9-point AF system, which while perfectly functional does feel a bit dated.
-Thankfully this is somewhat offset by the 250D’s excellent AF performance when used in live view mode.
+Our only real gripe is the camera’s 9-point AF system: perfectly functional but feels a bit dated.
+This is somewhat offset by the 250D’s excellent AF performance when used in live-view mode.

 With the older 200D no longer available new, the 250D now becomes the de facto choice for a compact Canon DSLR, especially if you value 4K movie recording, and the 250D’s enhanced live view AF and improved battery performance.
 Therefore, if you have the budget, we’d recommend choosing the 250D over the 200D.